 Solihull Police Angling lost the water at Barston in late 2014.
 By a happy coincidence and fortunate meetings, the club became aware that the Packington Estate was looking for a new club to fish its stretch of the River Blythe.
 A match made in fishy heaven and so the Blythe Angling and Conservation Society was born out of the old club.

-We have mostly both bank access to the Rookwood, Hollywell and Fisher’s Hall beats.
-Essentially this is all of the Blythe that is contained within the grounds of Packington Estate and starts at a point just below the A45 at Stonebridge and runs all the way through to where the river runs under the M6.
+We have mostly both bank access to the Rookwood and Hollywell beats (Stonebridge Island to Packington Ford).
+This is all contained within the grounds of Packington Estate and starts at a point just below the A45 at Stonebridge and runs all the way through to Packington Ford.
 Road references are just for ease when looking at Google maps, for instance, fishing most of the stretch, you would think that you were deep in the countryside and usually your only companions are Kingfishers and some of the other birds of prey that we are home to.
 Access is through the Estate and is controlled by electrically operated gates and codes.
 Packington is an active shooting Estate and home to a large herd of deer, it is just beautiful.

 ● Provision, development, and cultivation of Fly Fishing and Coarse Fishing as sporting activities.